shunnNet/browser-ai/docs/src/vai/vue-router.md

 ## Add route meta
 `Vai` will store all route info which has `route.name` and ai meta `route.meta.ai`.
 These 2 are required.

-You must setup `title` and `description` in your `route.meta.ai`, or it will append useless route info to prompt.
+You must setup `name` and `description` in your `route.meta.ai`, or it will throw when start.

-- `title`: A descriptive name of the route
+- `name`: A descriptive name of the route
 - `description`: A descrition about content or usage of this route

 :::info